wagonhelm/neuro-car/README.md

 attention to road : Binary classifier

 The entire stack is hosted on the Jetson nano with options for hosting the web-app on dedicated server.
-To view web app connect Jetson nano to wireless router, run the stack and find ip address on led screen.
-Connect to <ipaddres>:<port assigned by tmuxinator>
+To view web app connect Jetson nano to wireless router, run the stack and find ip address on led screen, connect to port assigned by stack script.

 ## Installation Instructions
 ```bash